 The many U-turns you find on main roads are an example of that: they are an alternative to having an real intersection.
 Real intersections in Thailand suffer from the problem that Thai drivers tend to speed up last-minute to push through the last seconds of the green light or the beginning of the red light, thus delaying the traffic coming from the next green light.
 Also, sometimes traffic doesn't flow through and just parks in the middle of the intersection.

-Energetically, intersections embody direct confrontation, which doesn't go well with Thai culture.
+Energetically, intersections embody direct confrontation and demand either complying with the rules or making decisions, all of which don't go that well with Thai culture.

-The alternative, the U-turn which allows traffic to smoothly blend in with the current flow, is much more suitable to Thai culture in many cases, but it can get irritating if you have to drive a few kilometers before you can change direction.
+In most cases, it actually works.
+But it can get irritating if you have to drive a few kilometers before you can change direction.

-In some locations, Thai authorities have reversed the direction of lanes aiming at improving traffic flows, which may be effective at most times of the day, but it can come at the cost of some traffic accidents due to confusion amongst Thai drivers who didn't pay enough attention.
-A reversed left-right traffic flow is a situation that most Thai don't expect and when not well-marked or well-separated, confusion and accidents are bound to happen.
+In some locations, Thai authorities have reversed the direction of lanes aiming at improving traffic flows, which may be effective at most times of the day, but such reversal can confuse Thai drivers who didn't pay enough attention and so lead to accidents, especially if not well-marked or well-separated.

-Being aware of the main "rules" I set out above, you will be better equipped to stay safe.
+Being aware of the main Thai traffic "rules" I set out above and how they deviate from international traffic rule, you will be better equipped to stay safe.

 While not neglecting your international driving rules' obligations to watch out 360 degrees around you, in Thai context mainly focus your attention in front of your vehicle.
 You need to put about 80-90% of all your attention in front of you within your Range of Responsibility.
 Correct international driving behaviour would put perhaps 60% of your attention in front of you and 40% of your attention around you, because this is also part of your responsibility.
-But in Thailand, you have to break with this habit because you really need more attention in front of you where dangerous things can happen suddenly all the time.
+But in Thailand, you have to break with this habit because everyone else also does so and it's especially in front of you where accidents can happen suddenly all the time.

 Don’t make sharp or sudden turns.
-When changing direction, signal and move slowly.
-It's all about being predictable to your fellow road users so they can adapt to you.
+When changing direction, signal and move gently.
+It's all about being seen and being predictable to your fellow road users so they can adapt to you.